Categories

 This motion is directly tied to the issues raised in Council President Martinez’s motion:

-With the national attention on infrastructure funding, the moment requires that the second largest city in the Nation create a transparent and accessible Capital Infrastructure Plan.
+With national attention on infrastructure funding, the moment requires that the nation’s second-largest city create a transparent and accessible Capital Infrastructure Plan.
 This can only be realized with an accurate accounting of historic public works and transportation investments.
 We cannot continue to rely on funding windfalls or lawsuits that fall short in order to provide the basic city services that define our city.

 New Title